parazyd/tordam/protocol.md

 }
 ```

-The directory will verify the received plain secret against what it has
+The node will verify the received plain secret against what it has
 encrypted to validate.
 If the comparison yields no errors, we assume
 that the requester is actually in possession of the private key.
 If the
 node is not valid in our database, we will complete the handshake by